joachimvelde/machine-learning/README.md

 The networks uses the sigmoid activation function, and there are many potential improvements that could be made.
 Classifying images is a task better suited for convolutional neural networks, and ReLU would be interesting to test and compare to the sigmoid.
 This program is also single-threaded and only runs on the CPU.
-Utilizing the GPU would likelygive much shorter runtimes.
+Utilizing the GPU would likely give much shorter runtimes.
+Better processing of the input, like centering and scaling, would probably help a lot as well.

 Currently, running train will train and test the network on the MNIST dataset.
 The parameters will be stored in a binary file which will be loaded when running main.